WendellAdriel/laravel-validated-dto-docs/basics/mapping-dto-properties.md

 }
 ```

-The code above will map the `full_name` property to the `name` property before the validation and the DTO instantiation.
+The code above will map the `full_name` property to the `name` property before the DTO instantiation.
 So your Request/Array/etc can have a `full_name` property and your DTO will have a `name` property instead.

 #### **Mapping nested data to flat data**